sabari2018/PDL_2020-2021_GR5/README.md

 Note : any link in a table is not gathered, we just keep the title linked to the link.
 And for each image in a table, we gather the link of the image to put it in the concerned cell (at the place of the image).

 ## Functionnality to develop

-We would also have to create some new test in JUnit.
+Manage to parse all tables by improving parsers.

-We could then try to improve the software itself for it to run with better performances.
+Improve the software itself for it to run with better performances.

-In the end we need to implement a tool that will allow us to automatically evaluate tables extractions based on preset results and tests.

 ## Project license